anthonyesp/SSVEPcharacterization/README.md

 The provided code allows to:
-- characterize the flickering stimuli in terms of spectral content (amplitude);
+- characterize the flickering stimuli in terms of spectral content (amplitude) - see 'BT200_characterization_main.m';
-- characterize the low-cost electroencephalograph in terms of linearity and gain error;
+- characterize the low-cost electroencephalograph in terms of linearity and gain error - see 'EEG_SMT_characterization_main.m';

 ## further details